BettercareHealth/bettercare/README.md

 ### Process

+Always remember how important your work is here: these books literally save lives.
+And mistakes in them could have real consequences, even if they only mean a nurse doesn't learn something important when she should have.
+So be meticulous.
+If you're converting or updating a book, this is also an opportunity to look out for errors and glitches in the previous edition.

 1. Open the InDesign file and copy all the text
 1. Paste the text with formatting into your text editor.
 (Note: the suggested S&Rs here were tested in Notepad++, and may work differently in other editors.)
 1. Search and replace (S&R) all line breaks with double line breaks: